-Hot gas defrost heat pumps are uniquely equipped for an active defrost cycle.
-Active defrost involves directing hot refrigerant vapor to the heat collector, melting accumulated ice away in a matter of a few minutes... then right back to heating.
-Standard defrost heat pumps may remain "off in defrost" for extended periods during very cold weather.
-Because of their ability to continue to operate-even during freezing weather-hot gas defrost models extend the swimming season longer than any standard-defrost heat pump.
+Your Icebreaker® heat pump is uniquely equipped for active defrost.
+Active defrost involves directing hot refrigerant gas to the heat collector, melting accumulated ice away in a matter of a few minutes-then right back to heating.
+Standard heat pumps may remain "off in defrost" for extended periods during very cold weather.
+Because of its ability to continue to operate-even during freezing weather-your Icebreaker® extends the swimming season longer than any other heat pump.